SAP-archive/InfraBox-examples/README.md

 ## Examples

 1. [Hello World](/hello_world): Run you first hello world job on InfraBox

-2. [/simple_project](/simple_project) Shows the most basic project setup you can have.
-It only contains one simple docker job.
+2. [A simple C++ project](/cpp_example): Compile and test a simple C++ program
+3. [Upload your testresult](/upload_testresult): If you run tests in your job you can get the results visualized by InfraBox

-3. [/job_dependencies](/job_dependencies) Extends the first examples and introduces you to the job dependency system in InfraBox.
+3. [job_dependencies](/job_dependencies) Extends the first examples and introduces you to the job dependency system in InfraBox.
-4. [/compose](/compose) Contains an example which show you how to run docker-compose jobs.
+4. [compose](/compose) Contains an example which show you how to run docker-compose jobs.

 See also [Job Definitions](https://infrabox.ninja/docs/) for documentation about using all the different job types.